falafeljan/docker-recreate/README.md

 ## Usage

 ```
-docker-recreate [-p] id
+docker-recreate [-p] id [tag]
 ```

 `id` specifies the container ID of the container to-be-recreated.
 Specify `-p` to make sure the newest image is pulled from the repository.
+If `tag` is provided, a different tag than the currently selected may be specified.